OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 ### Grant-TenantAdminPermissionsToOdbSites ####

-Grant-TenantAdminPermissionsToOdbSites cmdlet grants the TenantAdmin administrative permissions to the OneDrive for Business sites.
+Grant-TenantAdminPermissionsToOdbSites cmdlet grants the Tenant Admin administrative permissions to the users' OneDrive for Business sites.
 The users’ emails need to be separated by commas.
 You can pass in a maximum of 200 users.

 ***Example:***